 “Communication access aims to create a world where people who have communication difficulties are able to communicate successfully with everyone.”

 “We are so pleased that the efforts of our team have been formally recognised, and are proud of our administration staff, who have taken on the project with enthusiasm and represented Therapy Focus superbly,” she said.

-For more information about the Communication Access Symbol and the accreditation process, visit the Scope website.
+Visit Scope Australia for more information about the Communication Access Symbol and the accreditation process.

 Pictured: Therapy Focus Central Office Receptionist, Jillian, assisting a visitor.